 Meanwhile, governments are encouraging people to use trains instead of taking to the roads in cars.
 If this is the case then it could increase the amount of CO2 that the rail industry emits each year.
 As a result of an increase in trains and services.

-Therefore, if we are to rely on trains to help improve CO2 emissions then looking for green sources of energy to power trains and railways is crucial.
+Therefore, if we rely on trains to help improve CO2 emissions, looking for green sources of energy to power trains and railways is crucial.
 It is clear to see that we are making progress.
-There are projects currently underway that are using wind power and solar power to conserve energy from our finite resources.
+There are projects currently underway that use wind and solar power to conserve energy from our finite resources.

-What’s more, there are innovative products becoming available that could change things.
-From solar panelled sleepers to solar panel clad trains and solar farms that power railways, all of these changes are for the better.
-If we continue to develop and utilise renewable energy, then the railway industry really could lead by example.
+What's more, there are innovative products becoming available that could change things.
+From solar-paneled sleepers to solar panel-clad trains and solar farms that power railways, all of these changes are for the better as train technology evolves.
+If we continue to develop and utilize renewable energy, the railway industry could lead by example.